informatics-isi-edu/deriva-docs/docs-src/users-guide/annotations.md

 * [Model Annotation](https://github.com/informatics-isi-edu/ermrest/blob/master/docs/user-doc/annotation.md): Base annotation document describing all existing key-value pairs, their expected usage, as well as basic heuristics that the client applications should follow.
 Further detail as well as examples can be found in the following sections.

 ## Annotation support in Chaise/ERMRestJS
-This section contains the main concepts and examples that annotations supported by Chaise/ERMRestJS.
+This section contains the main concepts and examples of annotations supported by Chaise/ERMRestJS.

 * [Contexts](https://github.com/informatics-isi-edu/chaise/blob/master/docs/user-docs/contexts.md): Contexts are used to specifine presentation modes e.g. compact, detailed, editing, selecting modal, etc. This document provides a list of contexts supported by Chaise.